Shipping Wars: International broadcasts

 In the UK, Shipping Wars is broadcast on the History TV channels.

 The series made its debut in Canada on OLN; it currently airs on CMT Canada.
 In India, this show is broadcast on History TV 18.
 The German network N24 broadcasts a dubbed version since April 2014.
 The France network 6ter broadcasts a French dubbed version since September 2015.
-In Australia it is broadcast on the free-to-air channel 7 Mate.
+In Australia, it is broadcast on the free-to-air channel 7 Mate.

 Shipping Wars UK

 On 5 January 2014, Channel 4 aired the pilot of the UK version of Shipping Wars titled Shipping Wars UK.
 The format closely follows the US version.

 The pilot received over a million viewers and, on 9 April 2014, it was announced that 20 episodes had been commissioned.
 Each episode will run to 45 minutes and will be produced by Megalomedia.

-On the 2nd May 2016 a second series started on Channel 4, the second series let the shippers travel to different European countries.
+On 2 May 2016, a second series started on Channel 4, the second series let the shippers travel to different European countries.